Adhesive Converting Blog

 Up to 24” x 36”

-Regarding which materials we can process, depending on your needs, we can cut most flexible materials so long as you understand they all have different levels of processability, which translates into more expensive pricing due to press setup and complex tolerances.
+Depending on your needs, Strouse can cut MOST flexible materials.
+However, all materials have different levels of processability, which can result in higher pricing due to press setup and complex tolerances.

 If you need a material, but it only comes in huge lengths, Strouse can slit your larger rolls into smaller, individual sizes: